Yorkshire REgiment War Graves

 ERECTED BY HIS LOVONG MOTHER

-The above photograph has been provided by Richard Roberts (<richard@nosnailshere.co.uk>), who has provided the information that;-
+The above photograph has been provided by Richard Roberts (<richard@nosnailshere.co.uk>).

 ------------------> Return to the Top of the Page